jenkins-x/gsm-controller/README.md

 ```bash
 helm repo update
 ```
 install the helm chart, this includes a kubernetes controller that always runs and watches for new or updated secrets.
-We also install a kubernetes CronJon that periodically triggers and checks for updated secret versions in Google Secret Manager.
+We also install a kubernetes CronJob that periodically triggers and checks for updated secret versions in Google Secret Manager.

 ```bash
 helm install --set projectID=$SECRETS_MANAGER_PROJECT_ID gsm-controller jx3/gsm-controller